KarimAED/2022_microsoft_ionq_challenge/README.md

 ![hack_pt4](https://github.com/KarimAED/2022_microsoft_ionq_challenge/blob/main/QuHackJack_pictures/hack_pt4.png?raw=true)

+You can always check your probability distribution again with "sim":

 ![hacked_distrib](https://github.com/KarimAED/2022_microsoft_ionq_challenge/blob/main/QuHackJack_pictures/hacked_distrib.png?raw=true)

 When you are satisfied with the obtained probability distribution, you can run the circuit to draw your card.